Computing with quadratic forms over number fields: Example applications

 \section{Example applications}

-In order to verify the correctness of the algorithm as well as to allow experimentation, we implemented the presented algorithm in a computer algebra system Sage \cite{sage}.
+In order to verify the correctness of the algorithm as well as to allow experimentation, we implemented the presented algorithm in a computer algebra system Sage (see \cite{sage}).
+The code is available from the first author's home page at \url{http://z2.math.us.edu.pl/perry/papersen.html}.
 A formula for the number of Witt classes of number fields of a fixed degree was developed in \cite{Szymiczek91}.
-Nevertheless, actual representatives for these classes was only found for quadratic and cubic fields in \cite{Szymiczek91} and for quartic fields in \cite{JakMar92}.
-The first test for usability of our implementation was to find new representatives of all $29$ classes of quartic fields.
-It turned out that just by a random search, our implementation was able to find representatives with generating polynomials having smaller coefficients (the biggest coefficient in our case is $752$ vs. $208\,042$ in \cite{JakMar92}).
-The results are presented in Table~\ref{tbl_quartic}.
-Next, we found the representatives of all $36$ classes of quintic fields (see Table~\ref{tbl_quintic}) and all $95$ classes of sextic fields (see Table~\ref{tbl_sextic}).
-These two results are completely new, showing the usability of the developed algorithms.
+Nevertheless, actual representatives for these classes were only found for quadratic and cubic fields in \cite{Szymiczek91} and for quartic fields in \cite{JakMar92}.
+The first test for usability of our implementation was to find new representatives of all classes of cubic and quartic fields.
+Next, we found the representatives of all $36$ classes of quintic fields and all $95$ classes of sextic fields.
+These two results are completely new.
+The findings are gathered in tables \ref{tbl_cubic}--\ref{tbl_sextic}.
+For those classes, for which we found more than one field, the corresponding table contains a representative with the smallest absolute value of the discriminant.

-Finally, we used the implementation to test empirically how the different Witt classes are distributed.
-To this end, for each of the degrees $3$, $4$ and $5$, we randomly generated $5000$ fields and counted the numbers of different Witt classes among the outputs.
-Tables \ref{tbl_cubic_freq}--\ref{tbl_quintitic_freq} and charts \ref{fig_cubic_freq}--\ref{fig_quintic_freq} summarize the findings.

-\begin{rem} Observe that some of Witt classes are extremely rare and virtually impossible to be found by a blind random search (in particular, such a blind search was not able to find a single representatives of classes \eqref{class_xxxvi}, \eqref{class_xxiv}, \eqref{class_xii} of quintic fields, even after $24$ hours of computing time).
-These are mostly the classes of fields were $2$ splits completely.
-In order to find the representatives of these classes one may proceed as follows.
-Denote $|a|_2:= 2^{-\ord_2 a}$ the canonical dyadic norm and let $\| (a_0, \dotsc, a_d)\|_2:= \max \bigl\{ |a_0|_2, \dotsc, |a_d|_d\bigr\}$ be the associated norm of the vector space $\QQ_2)^{d+1}$.
-Take a polynomial $f$ with $d$ distinct integral roots.
-For example, for quintic fields we used just
+The method used here was a combination of an `aided random search' (explained bellow) and (following a suggestion of the reviewer) a search of the data base of number fields in~\cite{lmfdb}.
+In case of quartic fields we were able to significantly improve the known results, as the largest discriminant in our case is $122\,825$ and the largest absolute value of a coefficient of a defining polynomial is $86$ (vs. respectively $210\,668\,284$ and $208\,042$ in \cite{JakMar92}).